 Mistake: Wallflower Furniture

-Your room may feel bigger with all the furniture pushed up against the wall, but if you find yourself having to shout across the room to have a conversation, it may be time to rearrange.
+Your room might feel bigger with all the furniture pushed up against the wall, but if you find yourself having to shout across the room to have a conversation, it might be time to rearrange.
 In this living room, the sofa "floats" in the middle of the room, but it's closer to the fireplace and the chairs, which creates a cozy conversation area.
 Intentional furniture placement like this can help define how a room is used and function better for your needs.

 Mistake: Not Considering Space Constraints

-Let's face it: Our itty-bitty living rooms won't magically grow an extra 50 square feet.
-The sooner you figure out how to work with what you have, the sooner you'll arrive at an arrangement that works.
-Take a few tricks from these living rooms to get on the accelerated track to furniture-arrangement bliss.
+Let's face it: Your small living room likely won't grow an extra 50 square feet overnight.
+The sooner you figure out how to work with what you have, the sooner you'll arrive at a small living room furniture arrangement that works.
+Take a few tricks from these living rooms to get some ideas for your space.

 Mistake: Wrong Starting Point